OUARED-A/Distributed-SQL-Planner/README.md

 * Join two tables, project columns and filter the results:

         ./jupiter.py config/servers test.db 'SELECT patient, disease, premium FROM hospital AS H JOIN insurance AS I ON H.patient = I.customer WHERE H.patient > 1000'

+### TPC-H database

+You can generate a SQLite TPC-H database.
+To do that check the README in the tpch folder.